 As producers expand their drilling portfolios to take advantage of high oil prices, some companies have been looking to the Powder River Basin (PRB) as a potential onshore oil opportunity.
 Production in the PRB is approaching 140 Mb/d, last reached in 2015, and accelerating growth could be on the way.
 Anadarko (NYSE: APC) recently announced an acreage position in the PRB totaling 300,000 acres for less than $2,500/acre, which could be considered a value play compared to acreage costs in areas like the Permian.
 Specifics will be provided later this year, but Anadarko indicated it will focus on the Turner formation and expects oil cuts greater than 80%.
 Chesapeake Energy (NYSE: CHK) has also announced intentions to increase PRB activity with plans to double current production of 35 Mboe/d in 2019.

-Current CHK and APC production is focused in Converse County, WY, where Devon (NYSE: DVN) and EOG (NYSE: EOG) have driven the bulk of production gains over the last 18 months.
+Current CHK and APC production are focused in Converse County, WY, where Devon (NYSE: DVN) and EOG (NYSE: EOG) have driven the bulk of production gains over the last 18 months.
 CHK has indicated they could add up to two more rigs, which could help the growth trajectory continue.

 BTU Analytics forecasts overall PRB growth over the next couple years, but emerging details on CHK and APC could add additional upside to the outlook.
 The chart below shows BTU Analytics’ total PRB forecast along with potential additional production if Chesapeake and Anadarko move forward with their growth plans.
 The potential growth volumes were calculated assuming 2-3 rigs were added in 2019 between the two operators resulting in an average of 4 additional wells per month to the forecast.